keyboardDrummer/SmartReactives/README.md

     Func<int> f = () => //f is the calculation we want to cache.
     {
-        evaluationCounter++; //For testing we want to track evaluations. return input.Value*3; //f depends on our reactive variable input.
+        evaluationCounter++; //For testing we want to track evaluations. return 3 * input.Value; //f depends on our reactive variable input.
     };
     var cache = new ReactiveCache<int>(f); //We base our cache on f.